-2. Be upfront about situation.
+2. Be upfront about the situation.
 Acknowledge that you know there’s been a drop in enthusiasm and that you’re there to do what you can to help.
-Honesty like this from management goes a long way to creating trust and a fresh start.
+Honesty like this from management goes a long way in creating trust and a fresh start.

 3. Find out what kind of challenges and career paths people were seeking when they first accepted this role.
 Has it met with expectations?
 Do what you can to accommodate any training and development requests, or set new challenges accordingly.

 4. Create a new culture of autonomy and support.
 Most people crave having some control over their own work, so put people in charge of projects and put them in contact with the right people and resources to allow them to succeed.

 5. Break up large projects into small ones with regular rewards.
 Most employees will lose enthusiasm when the goal is long-term, so create frequent milestones to celebrate.

 One final thing.
 Don’t forget your engaged employees during this time.
 Just because they’re already happy and working hard, doesn’t mean they don’t deserve the same attention and improvements to their working situation that you’re offering the unengaged!

 Are your engaged?
 If not we can probably help through our various programmes.
 At Excel Communications we have delivered Leadership and Management training over 30 years on most continents in multiple languages.
 You can view the results we get for clients here.
 Alternatively call us on ++44 (0) 1628 488 854